Rising Number of Breath Research Publications

 Published on: 29 Mar 2019

 This blog was initially published in March 2018.
-We aim to update the content on a regular basis.
-The last update was on 30th April 2024.
+We aim to update the content on a regular basis and the most recent update was on 31st March 2025.

 Breath analysis, as a field of research, has been around for quite some time.
 In fact, modern breath testing dates back to 1971, beginning with the groundbreaking work of Nobel Prize winner Linus Pauling.
-However, recent years have seen a significant uptick in the number of publications related to breath analysis, thanks in part to the development of new technologies.
+However, recent years have seen a significant increase in the number of publications related to breath analysis, thanks in part to the development of new technologies and the COVID-19 pandemic.

 Figure 1.
-Search made on www.ncbi.nlm.nih.gov/pubmed using the following search criteria ((((Breath Analysis[Text Word]) OR Breath Research[Text Word]) OR Breath Biopsy[Text Word]) OR Breath Test[Text Word]) with the date sequenced from April 1970 to April 30th 2024.
+Search made on www.ncbi.nlm.nih.gov/pubmed with searches criteria ((((Breath Analysis[Text Word]) OR Breath Research[Text Word]) OR Breath Biopsy[Text Word]) OR Breath Test[Text Word]) with the date sequenced from March 1970 to March 28th 2025.

 In conclusion, breath analysis is a rapidly developing field with significant potential for revolutionizing patient monitoring, and disease diagnosis.
 With continued advances in technology and research, breath analysis is poised to become an increasingly important tool in the fight against disease.